Kannapolis Towelers

 The Kannapolis Towelers were a minor league baseball team based in Kannapolis, North Carolina.
-From 1936 to 1941, the Towelers played as members of the Carolina League from 1936 to 1938 and North Carolina State League from 1939 to 1941, winning three league pennants.
-The Towelers hosted home minor league games at the Kannapolis Ballpark.
+From 1936 to 1941, the "Towelers" played as a member of the independent Carolina League from 1936 to 1938 and the Class D level North Carolina State League from 1939 to 1941, winning league pennants in 1937, 1939 and 1940.

+The Kannapolis Towelers teams hosted minor league home games at the Kannapolis Ballpark.

 History

-In 1935, the Kannapolis "Towlers" played as members of the semi–professional Carolina Textile League.
+In 1935, the Kannapolis "Towlers" played the season as members of the semi–professional Carolina Textile League.

+1936 to 1938: Carolina League

 In 1936, the Kannapolis Towelers began minor league play.
-Kannapolis became members of the eight–team Independent level Carolina League, formally called the Carolina Baseball League.
+The Kannapolis franchise became members of the eight–team Independent level Carolina League, formally called the Carolina Baseball League.
 The Independent league was nicknamed as an "outlaw" league because of the Independent status.
 Most of the other league members had previously hosted numerous teams in the Carolina Textile League, made up of locals and mill workers, with four professional players allowed per team.

 The Kannapolis use of the "Towelers" moniker corresponds to local industry in the era.
 The Cannon Mills Corporation was headquartered in Kannapolis, North Carolina and was reportedly once the world's largest manufacturer of towels and sheets.

 In their first season of Carolina League play, the Kannapolis Towelers ended the 1936 season in third place.
 With a record of 59–40 under manager Herbert Watts, the Towelers finished 7.0 games behind the first place Concord Weavers in the final regular season standings.
 In the first round of the playoffs, Concord defeated Kannapolis 3 games to 2.

 The 1937 Kannapolis Towelers won the Carolina League pennant.
 Kannapolis finished the regular season with a record of 57–42 to place first, playing the season under returning manager Herbert Watts, finishing 2.5 games ahead of the second place Concord Weavers.
 In the first round of the playoffs, Kannapolis defeated the Hickory Rebels 3 games to 2.
 Kannapolis lost to Concord in the playoffs, being swept in 4 games.

 The Kannapolis Towelers placed third in their final season of Carolina League play.
-In the six–team league, Kannapolis ended with a 49–47 record, playing under manager Buck Redfern.
+In the six–team league, Kannapolis ended the 1938 season with a 49–47 record, playing under manager Buck Redfern.
 Kannapolis finished 4.0 games behind the first place Lenoir Indians in the final standings.
 No playoffs were held.
-The Carolina League folded following the 1938 season, resuming play in 1945.
+The Carolina League folded following the 1938 season, later resuming play in 1945.

+1939 to 1941: North Carolina League

 Kannapolis switched minor league baseball leagues in 1939.
 The Kannapolis Towelers continued play and became members of the eight–team Class D level North Carolina State League in 1939, joining the league along with the Concord Weavers franchise.
 The Kannapolis and Concord teams joined the North Carolina State League to replace the Gastonia Cardinals and Newton-Conover Twins, who had moved to the new Tar Heel League.
 The Cooleemee Cools, Landis Sens, Lexington Indians, Mooresville Moors, Salisbury Giants and Thomasville Tommies joined the two new members in 1939 North Carolina State League play.